jjbernal/spritehut/doc/spec/spritehut-spec.md

 As GTK+ TreeViews, TreeModels and related classes are incredibly powerful but also an incredible pain to implement even the most simple of models, this widget will use almost entirely Cairo or Clutter for its rendering and a simple interface to interact with the underlying document model.
 Some GTK+ widgets, like Entry (for editing), or Labels(for visualizing text), may be used internally, but just in cases for which they're the simplest solutions and provide the best experience for users.

 >Anyway, Project, Animations and Layers subwidgets will share most of their code as they share similar features to maximize code reuse.
 The Timeline/Timegrid part is somewhat different... we'll see.

+### Preferences/Settings dialog

+This dialog should let users change default settings to their taste.
+Settings in this Window appear throughout this document in a *User-customizable settings* section for each feature.

+This part should discuss the dialog structure and appearance, not every setting in the application to avoid duplicating work.

+[Mockup image pending]

+### Menus

+Other Features
+--
+### Auto-save

+There are many factors that can interrupt abruptly the execution of a program and cause data loss if the user was working on some artwork.
+Power outages, broken hardware, accidental shutdowns or a simple CTRL+C when running from a console under GNU/Linux.
+Sprite Hut itself shouldn't crash by itself, but that can't be ruled out either in all and every possible situation.

+That's why Sprite Hut saves a copy of currently open files to disk periodically.
+That way, if anything makes the application stop from working and shutting down properly and the user didn't save often their work by themselves, an autosaved copy of it can be retrieved and resume the working session.

+The sequence of a typical use case would be:

+1. The user (say, Mona) is working on something.
+2. Something bad happens and Sprite Hut stops working.
+3. Mona starts Sprite Hut again (immediately or months later, that's irrelevant) and is welcome with a dialog window that shows a list of her last session open projects and lets her choose whether she wants to restore them.
+4. Mona chooses to restore.
+Sprite Hut opens the autosaved copies and she keeps working on them.

+>#### User-customizable settings:
+* Enable/disable (default: enabled)
+* Backups/temporal directory (default: to be determined)
+* Auto-save interval (in minutes) (default: 10 minutes)

 Plugin system
 --